 A subset of 22 projects was selected from the prioritized list developed during the quantitative prioritization process.
-The subset was used to perform in-depth quantitative analysis.
+The subset of projects was selected based on co-located opportunities with planned projects or by request from the jurisdiction and was used to perform in-depth quantitative analysis.
 The 22 projects were selected based on several factors, including distribution across the county, proximity to impairments or flood prone streams, and opportunities for co-location of planned projects.
 Projects were also selected to provide as many jurisdictions as possible with concepts to pursue funding.
 Modeling of average annual stormwater capture volume and pollutant load reductions was conducted to provide more detailed quantitative analysis for the subset of projects and to act as a validation of the quantitative prioritization process.